 Yudai placed #12 in the 2013 Hot-Air Balloon Competition.

 John Gibbons, who grew up in Battle Creek, now resides in Mount Morris, Michigan.
-He has been a licensed pilot for 3 years and has over 75 pilot-in-command hours.
+He has been a licensed hot-air balloon pilot since 2011 and has over 75 pilot-in-command hours.
 This is his second year participating in the Field of Flight with his balloon “Great Escape”.

 John is employed at Walker Electric as a Master Electrician/Estimator/Project Manager.
 John’s crew has expanded for the weekend with the addition of his new daughter Addison!
 Also crewing is his girlfriend Torie Sedlarik, her daughter Ava, & Friends Ryan Pendall & Joel Leatherman.

 Brandon Heavin is from Moody, Texas.
 Brandon's father, Gary taught him how to fly.
-He has been a licensed balloon pilot for over 12 years and has over 225 hours as pilot-in-command of a balloon.
+He has been a licensed balloon pilot since 2002 and has over 225 hours as pilot-in-command of a balloon.
 Brandon is currently raising beef cattle and farming - "Someone has to feed the people!"

 Gary Heavin is from Waco, Texas.
 Gary started hot-air ballooning because of his love for flying and competition.
 He has been a licensed balloon pilot for over 30 years with over 750 hours as pilot-in-command of a balloon.

-Gary will be flying a different balloon this year instead of his Curves balloon.
-His new balloon is called "Almost Heavin", a play on his last name, Heavin.
+Gary will be flying his balloon called "Almost Heavin", a play on his last name, Heavin.
 He and his wife Diane have two kids, Shilah and Brandon (the other Curves balloon pilot).
 Gary is the founder, owner and CEO of Curves International.
 His Curves balloon name is a Double Etendre' play on his last name..."Heavin Bound/Almost Heavin".

 Rick Kerber is from Wayland, Michigan.
-Rick has 2 uncles and one aunt who have piloted balloons.
-He started when he was 16.
-He has been a licensed balloon pilot for 12 years with over 425 hours as pilot in command of a balloon.
-Rick has been a rental manager at Michigan CAT for 29 years.
+Rick came from a family of balloonists.
+He started flying hot-air balloons when he was 16.
+He has been a licensed balloon pilot since 2002 with over 485 hours as pilot in command of a balloon.
+Rick has been a rental manager at Michigan CAT for 30 years.
 He is married to his wife Cris and has two daughters, Jennie & Megan.

 In 2003 Jeremy started his training in a good friend's balloon.
 In early 2004 Jeremy talked his crew chief into driving down to Florida to pick up a balloon.
-He has been a licensed balloon pilot for 9 years with over 565 hours as pilot-in-command of a balloon and he received his commercial license in June 2008.
+He has been a licensed hot-air balloon pilot since 2005 with over 565 hours as pilot-in-command of a balloon and he received his commercial license in June 2008.
 Now he is training some of his crew to become pilots.